-The 2nd annual Lumbee Film Festival takes place May 16-17, 2019 at the UNC Pembroke Entrepreneurship Incubator in Pembroke, NC.
-The non-competitive festival showcases bold, original new films made by American Indians, especially members of the Lumbee Tribe living in North Carolina and across the United States.
+The 3rd annual Lumbee Film Festival takes place June 2-4, 2020 at the Thomas Entrepreneurship Hub at UNC Pembroke.
+The festival showcases bold, original new films made by American Indians, especially members of the Lumbee Tribe living in North Carolina and across the United States.

 “It is wonderful to have an opportunity for the community to come for free to see films made for and by American Indians, amplifying our voices, our challenges and our accomplishments,” said Festival Director Kim Pevia.